Frequently Asked Questions

 Royalty Payments

-The MLC distributes digital audio mechanical royalties to eligible self-administered songwriters, composers, lyricists, music publishers, administrators and CMOs on a monthly basis.
-In this section, we cover how The MLC’s overall royalty distribution process works and specifically address the timing and cadence of payments, the royalty rates and terms used by The MLC, the payment options available to MLC Members and more.
+The MLC distributes digital audio mechanical royalties to Members on a monthly basis.
+In this section, we cover how The MLC’s overall royalty distribution process works and specifically address the timing of payments, the royalty rates and terms used by The MLC, the payment options available to our Members and more.

 Historical Unmatched: Impact of Prior Settlements